 “For this is the will of God, your sanctification; that is, that you abstain from sexual immorality” (1 Thessalonians 4:3)

-In this day and age, sex has become too casual.
 We have lost the meaning that it is supposed to be special.
-Woman and men were not meant for casual hookups.
+Woman and men were not meant for casual hookups (see my blog here).
 There are hormones that are released during sex which cause us to attached to one another emotionally.
 Therefore, if you are having sex with everybody, then it affects your ability to connect in a serious relationship in the long run.
 This is because you have become so use to having sex and turning off your emotions, you have become immune to a real connection.
 This is why BOTH men and women can have sex with whoever and walk away like it is no big thing.

 Check out my video on why I Don’t Have Sex